Guidelines For How To Make Good Choices For your Future….

 - And many more!

-Once you have identified an area of interest, do some research: What kind of jobs are there in this area?
+Once you have identified an area of interest, do some research: Jobs are available in this area?
 What kind of experience might a job in this area require?
 Do you know someone who does this?
 Talk with your school counsellor about how you can train or prepare for this particular kind of job.
-Talk with your parents, your coach, your friends, and find out if you know someone who may be able to help you learn more or gain experience in the field you are interested in.
+Talk with your parents, your coach, your friends and find out if you know someone who may be able to help you learn more or gain experience in the field you are interested in.

 Did you know?

-You may not realise it, but the experiences you have as an elite level athlete can be valuable and transferable skills later on in your professional life.
+You may not realize it, but the experiences and skills you develop as an elite level athlete can be valuable and transferable later on in your professional life.
 The important thing is to know how to develop your skills and present them professionally later.

 Some of the skills you may have include:

 You are probably familiar with international travel, with schedule changes, training and competing in new and unfamiliar environments.
 If you are confident in your ability to get your training done and meet your personal athletic goals no matter your environment, then you will be able to handle a working environment where change and flexibility are constant.